Cult 101: The Warriors (1979) 4K Restoration

 About the filmmaker:

 Walter Hill is an American film director, screenwriter, and producer known for his action films and revival of the Western genre.
-He has directed such films as The Warriors (1979), Hard Times (1975), The Driver (1978), Red Heat (1988), Last Man Standing (1996), Undisputed (2002), and Bullet to the Head (2012), as well as writing the screenplay for the Jim Thompson crime drama The Getaway (1994) starring Steve McQueen and directed by Sam Peckinpah.
-He has also directed several episodes of television series such as Tales from the Crypt and Deadwood and produced the Alien films.
+His work includes directing the feature films The Warriors (1979), Hard Times (1975), The Driver (1978), Red Heat (1988), Last Man Standing (1996), Undisputed (2002), and Bullet to the Head (2012), as well as writing the screenplay for the Jim Thompson crime drama The Getaway (1994) starring Steve McQueen and directed by Sam Peckinpah.
+He also produced the Alien films and directed several episodes of television series such as Tales from the Crypt and Deadwood.

 See our upcoming films